naavis/haloray/README.md

 ## FAQ - Frequently asked questions

-### UI components are scaled all wrong on a 4K display in Windows
+### UI components are scaled all wrong on a 4K display in Windows, what to do?

 On high-DPI screens Windows scales UI elements by default.
 HaloRay doesn't fully adapt to this scaling yet.
 For now, you can either disable the scaling on an